Mad Dog Diogenes – Ancient Greek Cynic Philosopher

 This meant enjoying the simple things, being happy with the least; a sip of cool water on a hot day, the feel of the sun on your skin after winter, to live life in the now, for Diogenes, this was how to live the good life.

-To bring about this state of simple happiness Diogenes insisted the masses, of which he had a low opinion, calling them ignorant, obedient sheep who were corrupted by socialization from conforming blindly to customs, laws and ideals, should break free from their chains of social norm, reject wealth, sex and power and get rid of their possessions.
+To bring about this state of simple happiness Diogenes insisted the masses, of whom he had a low opinion, calling them ignorant, obedient sheep, should break free from their chains of social norm, reject wealth, sex and power and get rid of their possessions.

 Diogenes made a distinction between actual poverty and the feeling of poverty.